Automate Commit Linting and Package Releases with GitHub Actions

 chmod +x .husky/prepare-commit-msgNow running git commit opens the Commitizen prompt, ideal for contributors unfamiliar with pnpm cm.

-It stores version changes as markdown files called "changesets".
-This file is used to track the type of version bump with a description following semantic versioning.
+It stores version changes as markdown files called "changeset".
+These files track the type of version bump and include a description that follows the semantic versioning rules.

 Changesets follows semantic versioning: major.minor.patch.